ynngliu/AES/README.md

 * Output intermediate layers
 * Import the word embedding from outside, Freeze or Trainable

+* Use fasttext
+* Add memory and attention

 * Add proper metrics to evaluate the training process